-One of the most loved foods from the spectre of Polish cuisine are pączki or donuts, that are eaten on during Fat Thursday or on a Shrove or Fat Tuesday, the last days before lent.
+Have you heard of Polish donut day?
+One of the most loved foods from the spectre of Polish cuisine are pączki or donuts, because of the tradition of Fat Thursday (in Poland) or Shrove or Fat Tuesday (US or other), the last days before lent.

-Donuts...
+Let’s begin with Polish donuts...
 One of the best foods the world as we know it has to offer.
-Bread, sugar, sweet filling, grease... they may sound awfully unhealthy but they sure are delicious!
+Bread, sugar, sweet filling, grease... they may sound awfully unhealthy and not quite one of the typical Polish lenten recipes, but they sure are delicious!

-Now imagine a holiday – or, a tradition more likely, that makes it okay to stuff your face with as many donuts as you want.
+Now imagine a holiday – or a tradition more likely, that makes it okay to stuff your face with as many donuts as you want.
 Fat Thursday, or Tlusty Czwartek, really does exist, and is celebrated in many cultures around the world, but most especially, in Poland.
-It is a day people enjoy themselves by eating pączki, a Polish version of donuts, of a bit fuller dough and with jam filling.
+Fat Thursday in Poland is celebrated by eating pączki donuts, a Polish of a bit fuller dough with jam filling.

-Here is a simple recipe for you to try out.
+Here is a simple Polish pączki recie for you to try out.
 It does take some time to prepare, about an hour and a half, depending on how much time you’re used to spend in the kitchen, so why not make a fun time out of it, inviting your family or friends to join in, especially since it’s so rewarding!

 You can fry pączki or bake them in the oven.
 We suggest you opt for the second choice, just because it’s healthier and a bit safer that way.